aihpi/aihpi.github.io/content/page/computing_resources.md

 bigimg: [{src: "/img/triangle.jpg", desc: ""}, {src: "/img/sphere.jpg", desc: ""}, {src: "/img/hexagon.jpg", desc: ""}]
 ---

-# KISZ-BB Computing Resource Services
+# AI Services Computing Resources

 KISZ provides a heterogeneous AI infrastructure that meets the requirements and needs of research, startups, or small/medium-sized enterprises.
 In addition to a specialized training and inference cluster, it includes an ARM-based system and small and medium general-purpose servers.
 This infrastructure enables: